brianzhang01/popsim-notes/README.md

 - So why do our things work?
     + I'd like msprime to simulate gene conversion
     + This doesn't affect site frequency spectrum-based methods, but it does affect LD structure
-    + Andrew: ... unless there's bias
+    + Andy: ... unless there's bias
     + Richard: selection around sites.
 Gene conversion is more common around recombination hotspots.
 I've always thought we should mask out the kilobase around recombination hotspots.
     + Pier: yes, it is correlated to recombination
 - Richard: PSMC overestimates recent population size in the presence of gene conversion (but not sure about the exact details, masters project)